fiso64/slsk-batchdl/README.md

   -r --reverse                   Download tracks in reverse order --name-format <format>         Name format for downloaded tracks, e.g "{artist} - {title}" --fast-search                  Begin downloading as soon as a file satisfying the preferred
                                  conditions is found.
-Increases chance to download bad files.
+Higher chance to download wrong files.
   --m3u <option>                 Create an m3u8 playlist file
                                  'none': Do not create a playlist file 'fails' (default): Write only failed downloads to the m3u